Luthaf/rascaline/docs/src/index.rst

 - :ref:`userdoc-explanations`
 - :ref:`devdoc`

-If you are new to rascaline we recommend starting with the :ref:`userdoc-get-started` section.
+If you are new to featomic we recommend starting with the :ref:`userdoc-get-started` section.
 If you want to contribute to the development of the library please have a look at our :ref:`developer documentation
 <devdoc>`.